 Paying employees in Georgia is more straightforward than in more complex states like California.
-Like most states, employers pay state income taxes as well as employees.
-Understanding how to do payroll in Georgia requires knowing any unique Georgia payroll laws around workers compensation, state unemployment, and income tax brackets.
+The primary difference is that the state requires employers to pay state income taxes.
+Understanding how to do payroll in Georgia requires understanding these nuances and other unique payroll laws of the state.

 Step-by-Step Guide to Running Payroll in Georgia

-Step 1: Set up your company’s Federal Employer Identification Number (FEIN) with the Internal Revenue Service (IRS).
+Step 1: Set up your business as an employer.
 If your company is brand-new, you may need to apply for a FEIN.
-This is a simple process completed entirely online via EFTPS.
-If your company already has one, keep the FEIN nearby as it is required to pay federal taxes.
+This is a simple process completed entirely online via the Electronic Federal Tax Payment System (EFTPS).
+If your company already has one, keep the FEIN nearby, as it is required to pay federal taxes.

 Step 2: Register your business in Georgia.
 Any company that pays employees in Georgia must register with the Georgia Secretary of State.
 The Georgia Department of Revenue provides a comprehensive guide to help you tick all the boxes of proper registration, including how to calculate and withhold payroll taxes.

 Step 6: Calculate your payroll, including taxes, and pay employees.
 Calculating every employee’s pay, the taxes owed by them and the company, and the deductions and withholdings required will be a huge challenge if you do it by hand, especially if you have more than a few employees.
-You will be able to simplify your life and reduce mistakes if you use a standard process and payroll software to calculate pay automatically.
+You can simplify the process and reduce mistakes if you use a standard process and payroll software to calculate pay automatically.

 Learn more about doing payroll yourself in our guide on how to do payroll.
 It even has a free checklist you can download to make sure you don’t miss any steps.

 Doing payroll in Georgia is very similar to doing payroll in other states.
-Most regulations follow federal laws, so you are less likely to get confused by conflicting rules.
-No municipalities or cities in Georgia charge additional taxes so this simplifies the process even more.
+Most regulations follow federal payroll compliance laws, so you are less likely to get confused by conflicting rules.
+No municipalities or cities in Georgia charge additional taxes, simplifying the process even more.

 Georgia Payroll Taxes